neutrinoceros/vac2fost/README.rst

 -------

 run ``pytest`` to check that the program behaves normally.
-Tests should be able to pass as long as your environment contains all of vac2fost's dependencies, even if you did not install vac2fost`` yet.
+Tests should be able to pass as long as your environment contains all of vac2fost's dependencies, even if you did not install the package yet.

-A demo of how to produce an image with ``vac2fost`` + ``MCFOST`` can be found in ``docs/mcfost_demo.sh``.
+A demo of how to produce an image with vac2fost + mcfost can be found in ``docs/mcfost_demo.sh``.